-People take the act of swallowing for granted, but it is actually a very complex mechanism that starts when you first see food, triggering the salivary glands to start secreting saliva.
+People take the act of swallowing for granted, but it is actually a very complex process that starts when you first see food, triggering the salivary glands to start secreting saliva.
 Swallowing is usually an involuntary process during eating, a reflex activated when food touches the soft palate at the back of the mouth.

 Many swallowing problems are caused by lack of saliva or a dry mouth.
 There are many reasons the salivary glands may not be producing enough saliva:

-Swallowing Problems: Tips to Make Eating Easier
+Tips to Make Eating Easier

 - Avoid foods that crumble.
-Crackers, for instance, might cause some gagging.
+Crackers, for instance, might cause gagging.
 If only dry foods are available, moisten them in non-spicy sauces.

 - Pick soft foods for dessert.
 Try flavored gelatin or a smoothie with a yogurt base.
 Cookies are fine if you soften them by dipping in liquids such as milk or tea.

-Swallowing Problems: Food Preparation Pointers
+Food Preparation Pointers

 - As swallowing ability improves, the caregiver can start giving ground or diced food, about 1/4 inch in size, or about as big as a grain of rice.

 - Eventually you can progress to chopped foods about 1/2 inch in size, about the size of bread cubes.